Port Byron, Illinois: Will B. Rolling

 Will B. Rolling is the name of a 30' high statue of a rider perched atop his Penny-farthing.
-Erected on November 13, 2013 along the Great River Trail in Port Byron, the statue was a gift to the village from former mayor Lawrence Bay and his wife Carol.
+Erected on November 13, 2013, along the Great River Trail in Port Byron, the statue was a gift to the village from former mayor Lawrence Bay and his wife Carol.
 The "Will B. Rolling" statue was inspired by, and made from the same mold as, a statue named "Ben Bikin'" in Sparta, Wisconsin, and each year in October there is a bicycle-ride event from Port Byron to Sparta, called the "Will to Ben."

-On April 25, 2014 River Action awarded Will B. Rolling the 2014 Eddy Award for Art.
+On April 25, 2014, River Action awarded Will B. Rolling the 2014 Eddy Award for Art.

-Port Byron Online
+Education

-The official city website is located on the internet at www.portbyronil.com.
+It is in the Riverdale Community Unit School District 100.